back to Contents

 When did DW write it and why ?

-What is particularly interesting is that whether it was written in the early or late sixties, or even the very early seventies, it contains a number of references to Roger's later life (including to how he and Georgina die) which were only to be written down at length and published some time afterwards.
+What is of particular interest is that although it was written in 1965-7, the book contains a number of references to Roger’s later life (including to how he and Georgina die) which were only to be written down at length and published some time afterwards.
 It therefore seems pretty clear than DW had mapped out in his mind at least parts of the Roger Brook saga well in advance of the time when he came to write about them in the later books.

 As for why DW wrote it, we can only speculate, but I think we can rule out pure sensationalism – otherwise he would have sought to have it published before his and Joan's death, difficult as it might have been to find a publisher.